 Can I get LASIK if I have astigmatism?

 Astigmatism occurs when the eye is oval rather than round.
 The laser can treat most levels of astigmatism.
 The laser does this by removing more tissue in one direction of the eye than another to make it more round.

 How does payment work?
 Will insurance cover LASIK?

 Some Insurance companies do offer a certain percentage off of the LASIK procedure.
 Patients should inquire with their insurance representatives to determine benefits and coverage.
 With the financing options that we have available, it can be quite affordable — as low as $79 a month.
 Health savings and flex spending are alternative options.
 Ask for more details about some of the low-interest financing programs we can provide for our patients.
-You can reach us at 610-603-5557 or email@example.com
+Schedule an appointment today, or call us at 610-603-5557.

 How long will the LASIK procedure take?